Best Pregnancy Apps in 2026

 ★ 4.7 (326 reviews) Free + Premium

-The app is ORCHA certified for health app quality (used by the NHS for app evaluation).
-It doesn't collect personal health data.
-No account required.
-Meditations can be downloaded for offline use during labor.
+The app is ORCHA certified for health app quality, an evaluation standard used by the NHS for health apps.
+It does not require an account, does not collect personal health data, and allows meditations to be downloaded for offline use during labor.

 What’s good